Alfresco/tutorials/docs/api-tutorial/advancedOperations.md

 # Guide through advanced operations using Alfresco REST APIs

-REST APIs are a great way of automating repetitive tasks like uploading content and if used correctly make your application more efficient and less prone to errors.
+This tutorial is a continuation of [Working with Alfresco REST APIs](introduction.md), if you are unfamiliar with the Alfresco REST APIs make sure to check it out.

 ## Prerequisites